Danilo Gallinari NBA Preview vs. the Magic

-The Washington Wizards, Danilo Gallinari included, take on the Orlando Magic on Wednesday at 7:00 PM ET.
+The Washington Wizards, Danilo Gallinari included, hit the court versus the Orlando Magic on Friday at 7:00 PM ET.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.